joeydope/joeydope/README.md

 - 👋 Hi, I’m Joey
-- 👀 I’m interested in learning solidity to build out an idea I have for a app or Dapp
+- 👀 I’m interested in learning solidity to build out an idea I have for a  Dapp
-- 🌱 Graphic designer and artist learnig dev, solidity & other backend tools tobuild.
+- 🌱 Graphic designer and artist learnig dev, solidity & other backend tools to build.
 - 💞️ I’m looking to collaborate on my Dapp idea I'm building.
 - 📫 How to reach me: 'X' twitter, IG or the contact form on my site.